GSA-TTS/usagov-benefits-eligibility/content/benefits/veterans-burial-allowance.md

 - criteriaKey: applicant_funeral_reimbursment
   acceptableValues: [true]
 - criteriaKey: deceased_death_circumstance
-  label: "One of the following circumstances apply to the deceased: died as a result of a service-connected disability; died while receiving or traveling to receive VA care; or died while eligible, pending to receive, or receiving VA compensation or pension."
+  label: "One of the following circumstances apply to the deceased: died as a result of a service-connected disability; died while receiving or traveling to receive VA care; died while eligible, pending to receive, or receiving VA compensation or pension."
 ---